autodatadirect/formBuilder/README.md

 ##Customization
 ###Custom type
-To add a type, you must extend the `$.add123.inputField.types` object with a new type object.
+To add a type, you must extend the `$.formBuilder.inputField.types` object with a new type object.

 Default Type Object